syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-UWP.md

 {% endtabs %}

-Step 5: Include the below code snippet in the click event of the button in MainPage.xaml.cs, to **convert the Word document to Image** and save the **Image** as a physical file and open the file for viewing.
+Step 5: Include the below code snippet in the click event of the button in MainPage.xaml.cs, to **convert the Word document to image** and save the **image** as a physical file and open the file for viewing.

 {% tabs %}